open-feature/openfeature.dev/CONTRIBUTING.md

 The SDK docs can be updated by running `yarn update:sdk-docs`.
 This will fetch the READMEs from all the configured SDK repos and automatically run transformations on the content.
+A new SDK can be added at `scripts/sdks.ts`.

 ### Deployment